ravi9/openvino-wiki/GPUPluginMemoryFormats.md

 i = 15 => [b=1; f=1; y=1; x=1];
 ```

-Usually, planar memory formats are not very efficient for DNN operations, so clDNN has plenty *blocked* format.
+Usually, planar memory formats are not very efficient for DNN operations, so GPU plugin has plenty *blocked* format.
 Blocking means that we take some tensor dimension
-and put blocks of adjacent elements closer in memory (in the format with single blocking they are stored lineary in the memory).
+and put blocks of adjacent elements closer in memory (in the format with single blocking they are stored linearly in the memory).
 Consider the most widely used
-blocked format in cldnn: `b_fs_yx_fsv16`.
+blocked format in GPU plugin: `b_fs_yx_fsv16`.
 First of all, let's understand what these additional letters mean.
 We have `b`, `f`, `y`, `x` dimensions here, so
 this is 4D tensor.
 `fs=CeilDiv(f, block_size)`; `fs` means `feature slice` - the blocked dimension.
 The block size is specified in the format name: `fsv16` - `block_size = 16`, blocked dimension is `f`; `fsv` means `feature slice vector`